-As explained in section 3.2, the currently agreed process for special regulation only allows the use of bids from DK1 (and DK2 if capacity in the right direction would be available).
+As explained in section 4.2, the currently agreed process for special regulation only allows the use of bids from DK1.
 The possibility of extending the market area for this specific type of special regulation to include also other Nordic bids, would need to be agreed by the three other Nordic TSOs.
+Svenska kraftnät and Statnett have so far declined to participate, see section 4.2.2.

 This countertrade option is physical and asset backed, thus delivery of activated bids is guaranteed.
 Energinet is already using special regulation today, however, on a voluntary basis, i.e. Energinet can in case that there are not enough bids available decline to help TenneT.
-This is no longer possible with the minimum capacity agreement.
-In these hours countertrade needs to be guaranteed by each TSO on its side of the border.
+For the countertrade amount related to the Joint Declaration Energinet has to guarantee the up- or downward regulation.
 The main disadvantage of this countertrade model from a system security point of view is thus that it is only possible to use bids from DK1, which might not provide sufficient MWh of downward and upward regulation to meet the minimum capacities.

-The regulating power market closes 45 minutes before the operational hour and most trade by the TSOs is done in this short lead time.
+The regulating power market closes 45 minutes before the operational hour and most trade by Energinet is done in this short lead time.
 This leaves little room to handle any situations with too few bids for up- and downward regulation, and it increases the risk of a failure in the system.

-The countertrade model is considered to have a minor effect on the Nordic regulating power price, as the bids selected are outside the ranges used for balancing purposes, which is also an advantage.
+Ideally, this countertrade model is considered to have a minor effect on the Nordic regulating power price, as the bids selected are outside the ranges used for balancing purposes, which is also an advantage.
 However, as special regulation bids are remunerated as pay-as-bid, and as it is currently only possible to submit one price per bid, the expectations about being activated in the special regulation regime instead of the Nordic balancing market, might result in a general higher price level for bids on the merit order curve.

-The use of bids in DK1 will, all things being equal, also be less cost efficient compared to the intraday models, as the market is smaller and market power of individual market participants could lead to higher prices.
+The use of bids in DK1 will, all other things being equal, be less cost efficient compared to the intraday models, as the market is smaller and market power of individual market participants could lead to higher prices.
 The scarcity of the MWh will also increase costs, compared to more liquid markets.
-It is not expected that a purchase of up- or downward regulation capacity each morning will increase the number of bids in DK1, and it will thereby only make the MWh for up- and downward regulation more expensive.
-Figure 8 shows that currently there is not in all hours enough volume available to cover the demand for countertrade.